soulassassyn/C3-Script-Library/README.md

 ### Setup
 You need a sprite object named `align` in your Layout.
 This is used for the coordinates of spawning your grid.
 It represents the top-left position of your grid.

 You will also need all of the sprites you want spawned in the grid to be in a single sprite object and in a single animation.
-Each object should be on a seperate frame of that animation.
+Each individual sprite should be on a seperate frame of that animation.

 ### initializeSpriteGrid()
 This method takes 5 arguments: